BMT Canarsie Line: Skip-stop service proposal

-In 1991, skip-stop service was proposed in order to speed service during the height of rush hours in the peak direction which would have reduced the running time from 41 minutes to 37 minutes.
+In January 1991, skip-stop service was proposed to speed service during the height of rush hours in the peak direction which would have reduced the running time from 41 minutes to 37 minutes.
 Under this plan, the K designation, which was previously used as the Broadway Brooklyn Local from 1967 to 1976, and as the Eighth Avenue Local from 1985 to 1988, would be repurposed and would appear in a gray bullet similar to the color the L uses.
 Both services would have common stops at Rockaway Parkway, Broadway Junction (then called Eastern Parkway), Myrtle Avenue, Lorimer Street, First Avenue, Union Square, Sixth Avenue and Eighth Avenue.
 L trains would stop at East 105th Street, Livonia Avenue, Atlantic Avenue, Wilson Avenue, DeKalb Avenue, Morgan Avenue, Grand Street, and Bedford Avenue; K trains would stop at New Lots Avenue, Sutter Avenue, Bushwick Avenue–Aberdeen Street, Halsey Street, Jefferson Street, Montrose Avenue, Graham Avenue and Third Avenue.
-This change was proposed as a service improvement alongside other changes that would have either reduced or eliminated service in order to balance the MTA's operational budget, but was never implemented.
+This change was proposed as a service improvement alongside other changes that would have either reduced or eliminated service to balance the MTA's operational budget and would have been implemented in October 1991, pending approval from the MTA board.

-Chaining information

-The entire line is chained BMT Q. This has no relation whatsoever to lettered train service that operates on the line, which is designated L. The tracks on the line are labeled Q1 towards Canarsie and Q2 towards Manhattan.

-Chaining zero is BMT Q, now located at the compass western end of the line at Eighth Avenue and 14th Street in Manhattan.
-The entire Canarsie Line is coextensive with chaining letter BMT Q and this chaining letter is used for no other line.
-Railroad north on this line is towards Manhattan, and corresponds roughly to a northwesterly to westerly compass direction.